dense-analysis/pricewarp/README.md

 # pricewarp

-This project sets up a self-serve cyrptocurrency price alert system to send emails when cryptocurrencies go above or below a certain price. _This is a work in progress._
+This project sets up a self-serve cyrptocurrency price alert system to send emails when cryptocurrencies go above or below a certain price.

 ## Installation